Practical Ethics and Responsibility Competition

 "How am I responsible for the environment?
 Should there be limits on how we can punish people who do wrong?
 If very ill patients want to die, should doctors be held responsible if they help them?
 Who is responsible for the global spread of infectious diseases?"

 If these and other questions about our responsibilities towards each other, our planet and our future make you think, then this competition is for you!

-The 2021 competition has now closed, and we were delighted to have received so many thoughtful and well put together videos.
-The top four finalists were invited to take part in our Schools' Day as part of our Festival of Arguments and you can see the four winning videos plus eight Highly Commended videos on the 2022 Schools' Day web page.
+The top four finalists will be invited to take part in our Schools' Day as part of our Festival of Arguments and you can see last year's four winning videos plus the Highly Commended videos on the 2022 Schools' Day web page.
 To take part in future rounds, teams of between three and five people should send us a video of up to four minutes in length

 The 2023 competition deadline was 9th January 2023, and the results will be announced shortly, allowing a month's preparation by the finalists who will compete for the top prizes in the School's Day on 21st March 2023.
 Full details plus the terms and conditions can be found here.